Regularized Wasserstein Means for Aligning Distributional Data: Wasserstein Means via Variational OT

 Updating the three parameters $\pi$, $y$, and $\nu$ can follow the \textit{block coordinate descent} method.
 Since at each iteration we have closed-form solutions in the $y$ and $\nu$ directions, there is no need to do a line search there.
 We wrap up our algorithm for computing the Wasserstein means in Alg.~\ref{alg:wm}

-As discussed in~\cite{cuturi2014fast}, when $N=1$ and $p=2$, computing the Wasserstein barycenter (in this case the Wasserstein mean) is equivalent to Lloyd's algorithm for solving the k-means problem.
+As discussed in~\cite{cuturi2014fast}, when $N=1$ and $p=2$, computing the Wasserstein barycenter (in this case the Wasserstein mean) is equivalent to Lloyd's k-means algorithm.
 The difference also occurs when we have a constraint on the weight $\nu_j(y)$.
 Ng~\cite{ng2000note} considered a uniform weight for all $S_j$.
 Our algorithm can adapt to any constraint on $\nu_j \geq 0$.
 In this case, our algorithm is equivalent to~\cite{cuturi2014fast} where the update of the support is equivalent to re-centering it by our (\ref{eq:wm_y}).